 The Leesa mattress—like Casper, Purple, and many others—also comes with a 10-year warranty.
 This covers standard manufacturing defects.
 You can read more about the warranty of Leesa’s website.
 It’s probably a good idea to do that before you buy because it will dictate, among other things, what type of foundations are compatible with the mattress.

 Leesa is one of the heavyweights in the bed-in-a-box industry, and part of their success is due to the price of the mattress.
-Sure, we’ve tried out cheaper, budget mattresses, but Leesa really is priced affordably, all things considered.
+Sure, we’ve tested out cheaper, budget mattresses, but Leesa is actually fairly affordable, all things considered.
 Here’s a breakdown of the MSRP for the Leesa mattress:

 Of course, that’s just what the full-retail price is, all these brands are notorious for running specials, particularly during holidays.
 You can check Leesa.com to see current promotions.
-Conservatively, you can expect to get the queen size mattress for under $900 during one of these sales.
+Conservatively, you can expect to get the queen bed for around $850-$900 during one of these sales.

-Leesa is available in all the major sizes, ranging from twin to California king, though, they do not yet offer split options.
+The Original Leesa mattress is available in all the major sizes, ranging from twin to California king, though, they do not yet offer split options.
 Here’s a quick breakdown of the dimensions for each size:

 Spoiler: you can’t just pick any mattress you’d like.
 There are numerous factors to consider, but none could be more important than your weight, particularly if you plan to keep this bed for a seven-year period or longer.